Adroiti/docs-for-code-review-tools/Cppcheck/charLiteralWithCharPtrCompare.md

-Pattern: Char literal with char ptr compare
+Pattern: Char literal compared with pointer

 Issue: -

 ## Description

-Char literal compared with pointer `foo`.
+Char literal compared with pointer.
 Did you intend to dereference it?

 ## Further Reading